groue/GRMustache/Guides/NSFormatter.md

 Filter facet
 ------------

-Just add your formatters to the data you render: they get ready to use as filters:
+Just add your formatters to the data you render: they get ready to be used as filters:

 `Document.mustache`: